-The purpose of the work is to process large volumes of mailing materials to support requests from inside and outside of the agency.
+Purpose of the work is to process large volumes of mailing materials to support requests from inside and outside of the agency.
 Extreme care must be taken to maintain confidential information such as sales volumes, employee figures and inventories, etc., from being inadvertently distributed to the wrong person or company.
-Timeliness of services provided is critical to further processing cuts and staffing requirements that are set well in advance and are determined by the mailout date.
+Disclosures of this type adversely affect the agency.